 The Architecture of Trust

 A quick glance at today’s hyperventilated political climate delivers an unmistakable message: We don’t know how to talk with each other anymore.
-Author Michael Erard, a linguistics expert, searches for (and finds) ways to revive the craft of conversation, so that Americans of different beliefs can start believing in each other again.
+Author Michael Erard, a linguistics expert, searches for (and finds) ways to revive the craft of conversation, so that Americans of different beliefs can believe in each other again.

 By MICHAEL ERARD

 It is tempting to see the political strife marking America these days as unprecedented, but history shows this country riven by conflict between regions, classes, races, and ideologies for centuries.
 One might even say that the anger and divides of the current moment are an outgrowth of what’s come before.

 Meanwhile, antidotes to our civic poisons run through the American bloodstream as well.
 Throughout our political battles, Americans have continually found ways to neutralize their discord and catalyze diversity, turning them into sources of strength.
 In a sense, the country has made it this far because its conflicts always have been counteracted by positive sentiments of equal force: shared traditions, and shared ideas about the future.

 Despite our constant emails, texts, and tweets, our social circles are shrinking.
 And our relationships outside those circles are growing increasingly superficial.

 Some of these traditions, such as the protections of the Bill of Rights, are enshrined in law; others come from less tangible but still commonly held values around core American ideals, such as religious tolerance and personal freedom.
 In the words of the late political writer Molly Ivins, “it is possible to read the history of this country as one long struggle to extend the liberties established in our Constitution to everyone in America.”

 Today, those antidotes are seriously weakened; while some remedies seem to still hold promise, few of us know how to employ them anymore.
 It’s as though we’ve forgotten the basic craft of conversation.